METR/worktest-sw-eng-deps/README.md

-Your task is to make `docker build` complete successfully.
+Your task is to make `docker build` complete successfully without changing the version of LLM Foundry or the base Docker image.
 You can get started by cloning this repository and running:

 ```
 $ docker build -t solution .